Home > News > BIMSTEC 2018: Nepal’s Mission Accomplished, Now its Lanka’s Turn!

 The 18-point Declaration also paid high regard to Nepal lauding the Government of Nepal’s efforts in making the BIMSTEC Summit a grand success!

 As part of the Summit, the member states agreed upon the 18-point Kathmandu Declaration, which includes:

-- Reiterating commitment to timely holding of the Summit and other meetings under the BMSTEC mechanism for enhanced regional cooperation
+Reiterating commitment to timely holding of the Summit and other meetings under the BIMSTEC mechanism for enhanced regional cooperation

 Now, it’s time to wait and watch the way implementation progresses.
 All the Best BIMSTEC!
 The 5th BIMSTEC Summit is going to take place in Sri Lanka.